 In today’s highly competitive time, having a site and not ranking well for the keywords that bring you business is a big problem, at least for me it is.
-In the last 8 years, I have been relying on many ways to bring business to me, referrals, networking, paid ads, and the most valuable and difficult, Search Engine Optimization.
-I don’t claim to be a marketing expert but with years I have realized that you need to invest in your website for a long-term strategy and that’s why I bet my money into SEO.
+In the last 8 years, I have been relying on many ways to bring business to me: referrals, networking, paid ads, and the most valuable and difficult, Search Engine Optimization.
+I don’t claim to be a marketing expert, but with years I have realized that you need to invest in your website for a long-term strategy and that’s why I bet my money into SEO.

 You might ask yourself, why is this guy talking about SEO, well, pretty simple.
-Taking the right decisions when building your site could have a big impact on your business success, so here are my valuable recommendations to look for when building your Photography website.
+Taking the right decisions when building your site could have a big impact on your business success, so here are my valuable recommendations to look for when building your photography website.

 Look for inspiration

-I do this all the time, whenever I have an assignment or a personal project, the same applies in this case.
-Photographers, are visual artists and visuals inspire us the most, what better way to get inspired than to look at the websites of the photographers you admire?
-Another good resource to find inspiration is to look for web templates, specifically photography-related ones so you get a clear idea.
-Forget what platform it is for now, at this stage what you want to do is spend some time gathering good examples of what you like.
+I do this all the time.
+Whenever I have an assignment or a personal project, the same applies in this case.
+Photographers, are visual artists and visuals inspire us the most.
+What better way to get inspired than to look at the websites of the photographers you admire?
+Another good resource to find inspiration is to look for web templates, specifically photography-related ones, so you get a clear idea.
+Forget what platform it is for now.
+At this stage, what you want to do is spend some time gathering good examples of what you like.

 How will your website work for you?

 This is a very important question you need to ask yourself after you find your inspiration.
-The reason I say this is because many people these days rely on social media platforms, something that I think is a big mistake since social media platforms could come and go unexpectedly, I’m not saying Instagram or Facebook are going away soon but you need to have something more reliable and user friendly like a website.
+The reason I say this is that many people these days rely on social media platforms, something that I think is a big mistake since social media platforms could come and go unexpectedly, I’m not saying Instagram or Facebook are going away soon but you need to have something more reliable and user friendly like a website.

-We are getting back to the main point right?
+We are getting back to the main point, right?
 Some of the most popular websites builders that I’ve tried for my photography website are:

 ● You choose the template you want.
-I know it’s hard work but worth it
+I know it’s hard work, but worth it.

 ● You choose the hosting you want.
-In my case, I went with Kinsta.com, more about this below
+In my case, I went with Kinsta.com.
+More about this below.

 ● Unlimited plugins